 So, why are B&Bs making more money when compared with established hotels?
 Simply put, customers prefer them.
 According to researchers at TripAdvisor, UK B&Bs are rated 8.8% higher for quality than hotels and bearing in mind that bed and breakfasts tend to provide a far more basic range of services, B&B owners stand to gain a far higher profit margin.
 After running costs, B&B owners say it’s fairly easy to make a profit margin of up to 60%.

 So, do you fancy trying your hand at running a bed and breakfast?
 It can be an incredibly rewarding career in which you get to meet all sorts of people and take pride in offering them a comfortable home away from home – and holidays they’ll never forget.

 But the industry can be a little bit tricky to crack at first.
-That’s why we’ve compiled this Rapid Guide to help walk you through all the basics of starting and operating your first bed and breakfast.
+That’s why we’ve compiled this Rapid Guide to help walk you through all the basics of starting a bed and breakfast.

 - Training and qualifications

 Training and qualifications